petr-ivashkov/quantech-swe-qlss/README.md

 ### Note

-For the analytical solution of the SWE, in order
+For the analytical solution of the SWE, in order to run the simulation with meaningful parameter sizes, we recommend using an external computing cluster.
+It was not possible to run the simulation with the parameters needed to get meaninful results for interpretation on macOS X 10.12 with 8 GB RAM.

 ## Usage